 In order to reach the World Bank Group’s twin goals of ending extreme poverty within a generation and boosting shared prosperity, the ECA region’s strategy focuses on two main pillars: 1) competitiveness and shared prosperity through jobs, and 2) environmental, social, and fiscal sustainability, including through climate action.
 Governance and gender continue to be thematic priorities within interventions of both pillars.

 Competitiveness and shared prosperity through jobs

 In the past decade, most ECA countries have done well in terms of shared prosperity.
 This means that the incomes of the lower-earning 40 percent of the population have grown.
 Jobs and access to quality public services are key to ensuring that economic growth benefits the less well-off.
-Creating quality jobs is a challenge in many ECA economies, especially in Central and South East Europe (CSEE) where unemployment remains stubbornly high since the crisis.
+Creating jobs is a challenge in many ECA economies, especially in Central and South East Europe (CSEE) where unemployment has remained stubbornly high since the crisis.
 Creating new, quality jobs will require structural reforms to strengthen the competitiveness of ECA economies.
 Such reforms include improving governance and the investment climate, ensuring the stability of the financial sector, upgrading the skills of the labor force, building and maintaining energy and transport infrastructure, and maintaining a sound macroeconomic framework.

 To achieve these ends, the Bank has helped improve workers’ skills and support job creation opportunities, modernize tax administrations, improve roads, strengthen the business environment and policies conducive to innovation, increase access to finance for small- and medium-enterprises (SMEs), stabilize public finances, and strengthen financial sector regulations in ECA countries.

 Environmental, social, and fiscal sustainability